Ink Business Cash® Credit Card review: The perfect business card to start small

-While this card doesn’t come with fancy travel perks, the benefits it offers—a 0 percent introductory APR on purchases for 12 months (13.24 percent to 19.24 percent variable APR thereafter), free employee cards and travel and purchase insurance—are spot-on for small businesses looking to get more from their spending.
+While this card doesn’t come with fancy travel perks, the benefits it offers—a 0 percent introductory APR on purchases for 12 months (13.49 percent to 19.49 percent variable APR thereafter), free employee cards and travel as well as purchase insurance—are spot-on for small businesses looking to get more from their spending.

 Intro APR on new purchases